0xMiden/miden-client/docs/external/src/rust-client/cli/index.md

 #### `mint`

-Requests faucet tokens via the faucet API (with PoW), imports the resulting note, and auto-consumes it into the target account.
+Requests faucet tokens via the faucet API, imports the resulting note, and auto-consumes it into the target account.
 Defaults to a private note and the default account; uses the faucet URL from the config.
+Note that requesting faucet tokens from the miden-faucet entails performing and solving a small Proof of Work (PoW) challenge.

 Usage: `miden-client mint --amount <AMOUNT> [--target <TARGET ACCOUNT ID>] [--api-key <KEY>] [--note-path <FILE>]`